#Connect WhatsApp to Claude and ChatGPT with MCP Server

 ↓ WAHA protocol

-WhatsAppThe AI client discovers available tools from the MCP server, shows them to the model, and the model decides when to call them based on your prompts.
+WhatsAppThe AI client connects to MoltFlow's native MCP endpoint over HTTP, discovers available tools, shows them to the model, and the model decides when to call them based on your prompts.
 You never write API calls — you just ask for what you want in plain English.

 Available Tools (25 Total)